spiral/docs/docs/en/grpc/service.md

 ## Implement Service

-Implement the `CalculatorInterface` wich is located in `app/src/Calculator` to make your service work:
+Implement the `CalculatorInterface` which is located in `app/src/Calculator` to make your service work:

 ```php
 <?php